-- Since they communicate via messaging if at all, they’re not dependent on the same coding language.
-Developers can use the programming language that they’re most familiar with.
-This helps them come work faster, with lower costs and fewer bugs
+- Since they communicate via messaging, if at all, they’re not dependent on specific coding language.
+Developers can use the programming language they’re most familiar with, enabling them to work faster with lower costs and fewer bugs

-- Since your teams are working on smaller applications and more focused problem domains, their projects tend to be more agile, too.
+- Since teams can work on smaller applications and more focused problem domains, their projects can be more agile, too.
 They can iterate faster, address new features on a shorter schedule, and turn around bug fixes almost immediately.
-They often find more opportunities to reuse code, also.
+They also often find more opportunities to reuse code.

 - Microservices can improve an architecture’s scalability.

-- With monolithic systems, you usually end up “throwing more hardware” at the problem or purchasing expense and difficult-to-maintain enterprise software.
+- With monolithic systems, you usually end up “throwing more hardware” at a problem or purchasing expensive and difficult-to-maintain enterprise software.
 With microservices, you can scale horizontally with standard solutions like load balancers and messaging.